ietf-gitwg/using-github/draft-thomson-github-bcp.md

 Editors SHOULD make pull requests for all substantial changes rather than commiting directly to the "master" branch of the repository.

-As with issues, using pull requests creates a record of actions taken.
-For significant changes, leaving the pull request open allows for a period of discussion within the working group.
+Pull requests have many of the same properties as issues, including the ability to host discussion and bear labels.
+Critically, using pull requests creates a record of actions taken.

+For significant changes, leaving a pull request open until discussion of the issue within the working group concludes allows the pull request to track the discussion and properly capture the outcome of discussions.

 Groups of editors could adopt a practice of having one editor create a pull request and another merge it.
 This ensures that changes are reviewed by editors.
 Editors are given discretion in how they manage changes.

+### Discussion on Pull Requests

+In addition to the features that pull requests share with issues, users can also review the changes in a pull request.
+This is a valuable feature, but it has some issues.

+Comments in a review other than a summary are attached to specific lines of the proposed change.
+Such comments can be hard or impossible to find if changes are subsequently made to the pull request.
+This is problematic for contributors who don't track discussion closely.

+For this reason, working group chairs SHOULD discourage the use of inline comments for substantial technical discussion of issues.

+### Merging Pull Requests

 Working groups MUST determine who is permitted to merge pull requests.
 Document editors SHOULD be permitted to merge pull requests at their discretion.
 This